 The Fellows programs are central to the Partnership for Public Service's mission of improving the performance and accountability of government.
 The programs are designed to give Fellows strategic tools as well as opportunities to exercise results-oriented leadership under the guidance of highly skilled and experienced professionals.
 They provide the ultimate on-the-job development for leaders in government.

 - Identify significant, measurable projects that can produce visible and important results within the program year.

 - Build new leadership skills as well as a clear understanding and renewed commitment to the vision, values, and missions of participants' agencies.

 - Contribute to a better performing, results-oriented government.

-GS 14-15, O5-6 leaders seeking to solve national challenges by driving innovation, inspiring employees, and delivering results (exceptional GS-13s are also encouraged to apply).
+GS 14-15 and O 5-6 leaders seeking to solve national challenges by driving innovation, inspiring employees, and delivering results.
+Exceptional GS-13s are also encouraged to apply.

 1. Coordinate with your Training Officer or ESO to submit an Electronic Training Request (ETR) using Direct Access.
 Course code: 500911.

-2. Complete the application form, resume, and responses to essay questions.
+2. Complete the application and include your resume and responses to essay questions.
 Resumes should not exceed one page.
+Download the application here.

-4. Scan all required documents listed in 1-3 as a .pdf package and email attachment to HQS-SMB-CG-128TrainingCourses@uscg.mil with the course title as the email subject.
+4. Scan all required documents listed above as a .pdf package and email to HQS-SMB-CG-128TrainingCourses@uscg.mil with the course title as the email subject.

 NOTE: DO NOT submit application directly to Partnership for Public Service.